Jill Kolodner | September 10, 2020 | Personal Injury

 2) Contact a Qualified Personal Injury Lawyer

-Soon after you have sought appropriate medical care, you should consider hiring a personal injury lawyer.
+Soon after you have sought appropriate medical care, you should consider hiring an injury lawyer.
 A personal injury lawyer will know how to help you navigate the complex settlement process and will advocate on your behalf to ensure you don’t accept a low offer from your insurance company.
 Personal injury lawyers also have a good sense of what a case can be worth and will be glad to share their expert opinion with you.

 Be careful not to wait too long to hire a lawyer, though, as the statute of limitations could run out on your case, taking away your chance to pursue compensation.